01 April, 2025

 In addition, the choice of a sole trader structure for a small business is also more optimal because it is easier to transform a sole trader into a limited liability company than the other way around.

-We at Hoxton Mix offer a full range of advanced business registration services in the United Kingdom.
+At Hoxton Mix, we offer a full range of advanced company formation services in the United Kingdom.
 Our team helps businesses of any type and with any structure to carry out all the necessary registration processes in Companies House and declaration of income in HMRC according to UK law.

-We will help you, as business owners, avoid paying fines, liability, and other serious consequences for the late registration of a business and non-payment of taxes.
-Entrust us with registration and declaration so you can avoid stress and focus on more critical business processes.
+We will help you, as business owners, avoid paying fines, liability, and other serious consequences for the late registration of a business and non-payment of taxes, meaning you can avoid the hassle and focus on what you do best—serving your customers.

 FAQ